Colchester Arts Centre: Arts Centre

 The empty church building was converted to an arts centre, opening its doors in 1980.
 It is the venue for a variety of artistic, entertainment and community events, including live music, comedy and a regular farmers' market.
 A focus on emerging talent has resulted in early performances by bands including Coldplay, The Libertines, Ash, The Killers, and The Strokes and comedians Eddie Izzard, Graham Norton, Harry Hill, Catherine Tate, Jo Brand, Bill Bailey, and Jack Dee.

 In 2018, Colchester Arts Centre was awarded £499,000 by the Arts Council England for a major refurbishment project to enhance accessibility for deaf and disabled artists and audiences, and to improve energy efficiency and technical infrastructure.

+In 2022 the venue’s toilets were renovated featuring mosaics by artist Anne Schwegmann-Fielding.
+The toilets were nominated for several awards at the annual Loo of the Year Awards in 2023, winning four categories.

+Alongside paid staff, events are supported by volunteers acting as front-of-house stewards and serving drinks at the venue’s licensed bars.